scueper/Laser-engraving-with-Lasergrbl-and-and-Ender-3-S1-pro/README.md

 It would be interesting to learn, if the generated gcode also works with other printers or with the Falcon box from Creality.

 Comments welcome, have fun playing!

+P.S.
+Watch out for your eyes, wear safety goggles, adjust laser power and speed of before you test on your system !
+Mine was a 5 W laser, if yours is 20 W or higher, the absolute power put out will be much higher!
+No warranty that the translated code will work on your system nor that anything may get damaged.
+I only tested on ender 3 S1 pro w/o falcon module.